rust-lang/book/src/ch05-00-structs.md

 `u32`.
 Then in `main`, we create a particular instance of a `Rectangle` that has a length of 50 and a width of 30.

-Our `area` function now defines one parameter that we’ve named `rectangle` whose type is an immutable borrow of a struct `Rectangle` instance.
+Our `area` function is now defined with one parameter that we’ve named `rectangle` whose type is an immutable borrow of a struct `Rectangle` instance.
 As we covered in Chapter 4, we want to borrow the struct rather than take ownership of it so that `main` keeps its ownership and can continue using `rect1`, so that’s why we have the `&` in the function signature and at the call site.

-The `area` function accesses the `length` and `width` fields of the `Rectangle` instance it got as an argument.
+The `area` function accesses the `length` and `width` fields of the `Rectangle`.
 Our function signature for `area` now says exactly what we mean: calculate the area of a `Rectangle`, using its `length` and `width` fields.
 This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the tuple index values of `0` and `1`.
 This is a win for clarity.

 ### Adding Useful Functionality with Derived Traits